dscsa/client/README.md

 http:<PRIVATE IP>:5984/<DB> # NOTE THIS IS EC2's PRIVATE IP (RARELY USED), NOT ELASTIC IP OR PUBLIC IP WHICH WILL NOT WORK User name and password

+Pro Tip: Once one db replication is setup, goto Actions > Wrench (Edit Replication) > Change name to new DB > Erase Document Id
+And it will clone the replication document for the new database rather than entering all the information for the 6 databases

 #Continuous

+###

+Add EC2 Console, Register New Instance with Load Balancer's "Target Group"

 ####